yanfonseca/mytutorials/shell.md

 #### Commands share flags and it is also possible to combine flags.

-* -n : Number of lines
+* -n : Number of lines.
-* -R : Recursive
+* -R : Recursive.
-* -F : Print / after all directories and * after runnable programms
+* -F : Print / after all directories and * after runnable programms.
-* -e : Print the end of a file
+* -e : Print the end of a file.
-* -f : Columns from a text file
+* -f : Columns from a text file.
 * -d : Separator - ','` ` ';'` ` ':'

 ## Output command in a file